 What is the Knox Farm?

-The Knox Farm is an on-campus student-led farm that includes two high tunnels, outdoor gardens, and a biodiverse landscape of edible and medicinal plants.
-Produce from the farm is then served at the Knox Cafeteria and shared with the community.
+The Knox Farm is an on-campus student-powered urban farm that provides hands-on learning experiences.
+The one-acre space includes two high tunnels, outdoor gardens, and a biodiverse landscape of edible and medicinal plants.
+Produce from the farm is shared with the Knox Cafeteria, volunteers, and the community.

 Mission and Values

-The Knox Farm's mission is to contribute to more participatory, regenerative, and efficient food systems that benefit our community and our environment.
+The Knox Farm's mission is to contribute to more participatory, regenerative, and efficient food systems that benefit our community and our environment and contribute to greater resiliency.
 We work towards our mission through these existing structures:

-We compost garden trimmings and community member's food scraps to create nutrient-rich compost, which we use as a soil amendment.
+We compost garden trimmings and community members' food scraps on-site to create nutrient-rich compost, which we use as a soil amendment.

 How to Get Involved: